andrewmentges/magnetic-moment-PINN/README.md

 `plot(axis, plevels)`

-Method for plotting the internal B-Field for a specific axis
+Method for plotting the internal B-field for a specific axis.
 * `axis` - Axis to be plotted.
 Values can be "X", "Y", "Z".
 For example, `axis="X"`
 * `plevels` - Number of contour levels for the plot that will be generated